chayavogel/python-p3-v2-cli-orm/README.md

 ## Key Vocab

 - **Command Line**: a text-based interface that is built into your computer's operating system.
-It allows you to access the files and applications on your computer manually or through scripts.
+It allows you to accesiuhighuhs the files and applications on your computer manually or through scripts.
 - **Terminal**: the application in Mac OS that allows you to access the command line.